manolisliolios/vue-sui-wallet/README.md

 ### Login Button

 You can render a "connect to wallet" button using the following code.
-The component is already globally accessible by importing it in main.js.
+The component is global, no need to do direct import.

 ```
-// in your template
 <sui-connect-button></sui-connect-button>
 ```

 ### Access current account and API

 You can use the composable inside your "script setup" using the following code.
-In order to use the wallet API, do the following:
+In order to use the wallet's API, do the following:

 ```
-const {suiWallet} = useSuiWallet();
+const suiWallet = useSuiWallet();
 ```

 This composable exposes all the variables that are listed below.
-The syntax varies for simplicity of use (of the composable). the `sui` prefixed is used on most provided variables to prevent
+The syntax varies for simplicity of use (of the composable).

+The `sui` prefix is used on all `provided` data to prevent namespace pollution.

 ### If you are not using the composition API